-7 Days Climbing Machame Route
+7 Days Kilimanjaro Machame Route

 Tanzania offers the best trekking in Africa.
 Mount Kilimanjaro 5,895 meters, is known as the roof-top of Africa and is Africa’s highest mountain.
 Trekking the Machame Route is one of the most scenic routes on the mountain.
-Our trek begins in rainforest then we meander through the giant heather zone into moorland, and finally into the highland desert.
+Our trek begins in the rainforest then we meander through the giant heather zone into moorland, and finally into the highland desert.
 Each night we will stay in mountain dome tents where you will enjoy meals prepared by our mountain camp cooks.
 You will be led by a local Tanzanian guide.
-You will notice his expertise and vast knowledge of the mountain as he explains fascinating details about the route, flora and fauna.
+You will notice his expertise and vast knowledge of the mountain as he explains fascinating details about the route, flora, and fauna.
 He will also attend to the endless details that make a climb successful and will look out for your safety.

 Your mountain guide will visit you on the evening before the climb (or shortly before departure) for a short brief about climbing and a gear checkup.
 Your guide has a chance to get to know any concerns you might have and you can ask him questions.

 Day 1: Transfer to Town of Moshi

 We begin this tour early morning (on day 2 below).
 But if you arrive at Kilimanjaro Airport or Arusha Bus Station late on this day 1 then we transport you to any accommodation of your choice in Moshi and pick you up from there on the morning of Day 2.
 We can arrange that first night’s accommodation for you at an additional cost, or you can make those arrangements yourself.
 If, however, you are already staying in Arusha or Moshi then we pick you up at the previously agreed point on the morning of day 2.incorrect type: meal plan

 Day 2: Machame Gate - Machame Camp (5 - 7hours)